mrdougwright/rubykin.github.io/loops.md

 description: A loop is a bit of code that repeats a specific task, until we tell it to stop.
 This chapter explains the basic loop used in programming.
 ---

 At its most basic level, a loop is when a computer repeats a specific task.
 A computer is kind of like a robot, because you can make it do lots of things very quickly.
 When you give it a loop, you're telling the computer to repeat a task over and over.
 Since the computer can perform thousands of operations within a second, loops become very powerful.
-Let’s look at a previous programing example again to help us to start understanding loops.
+Let’s look at a previous code example again to help us understand loops.

 ```ruby
 x = 0